 A living wage calculation examines the expenditures necessary to meet basic needs and to participate both economically and socially in a community.
 The resulting hourly wage represents the income necessary to meet both family expenditures and pay taxes and payroll deductions.
-It is determined using the Canadian Centre for Policy Alternatives (CCPA) Living Wage calculator for Ontario, which is adapted from the National Living Wage Framework2, takes into account a conservative estimate of family expenses, as well as the tax, transfer, and payroll deduction rules for the province.
+It is determined using the Ontario Living Wage Network's Living Wage calculator for Ontario, which is adapted from the National Living Wage Framework, takes into account a conservative estimate of family expenses, as well as the tax, transfer, and payroll deduction rules for the province.
 This framework incorporates a consistent definition and methodology that is being deployed across the country to ensure uniformity and credibility of approach.
 Taxes, transfers, and even hours of work vary widely from province to province.
 Cost of living, such as rent, and access to public services, such as child care and transit also vary.
-For this reason, there are variations in the living wage calculation from province to province and community to community.
+For this reason, there are variations in the living wage calculation from community to community and province to province.